by Dr. Robert Berdan

 Small pond and marsh north of Calgary - an excellent place to begin searching for aquatic micro-organisms.

-Some weird and wonderful creatures can be discovered, this protozoan (Suctorian - Podophrya sp ?) is attached to algae and has long spikes (axopodia) that it extends out in the surrounding water.
+Some weird and wonderful creatures can be discovered, this protozoan (Suctorian - Metacineta sp?) is attached to algae and has long spikes (axopodia) that it extends out in the surrounding water.
 400X Phase contrast microscopy.

 Euplotes is another unusual but common single celled ciliate found in pond water.
 400X Phase contrast microscopy.